surf-visualization/paraview-course/docs/index.md

 ![](images/smrx.png){ width=600 }

-These are the course exercises for our introductory course of scientific visualization with ParaView.
+These is the hands-on part of our introductory course of scientific visualization with ParaView.

 ## Authors